flareteam/flare_map_traverse/README.md

 data_dir="/path/to/mod/" ./generate_graph.py | dot -Tpng > output.png
 ```

-Additionally, you can set environment variables
+Additionally, you can set environment variables:
 `graphviz_prefix` to specify prefix file,
 `print_npc` to print npc map connections (enabled by default) and
-`print_dead` to print/draw unreachable map nodes.
+`print_dead` to print/draw unreachable map nodes,
+`graphviz_suffix` optionally to specify a suffix file, otherwise `suffix.dot` is used which contains a blue-themed Hyperspace definition.

 Also, you can use "svg" and many other other picture formats that `dot` (graphviz) tool allows.